dan-da/bitprices/README.md

 As of version 1.0.0, the tool can also generate a sales/disposal report with realized gains, in schedule D format.

+As of version 1.0.4, the tool identifies transfers between wallet addresses and excludes them from reports by default.

 If all addresses from a given wallet are provided (including change addresses) then the tool can provide a full and complete report of all wallet transactions.